Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 The story of The Very Hungry Caterpillar may be simple, but it’s brimming with life lessons that young children will surely value.

-This children’s picture book was first published in 1969 and has since then sold over 30 million copies worldwide.
-Today, this well-loved story is one of the best audiobooks for kids that you can play while going on road trips.
+This children’s picture book was first published in 1969 and has since sold over 30 million copies worldwide.
+Today, this well-loved story is one of the best audiobooks for kids to play while going on road trips.

 See Related: Best Travel Gifts for Backpackers